thiagogomesverissimo/my-crazy-repo/README.md

 - ART of the MOOC: Activism and Social Movements
 - Introduction to Deep Learning
 - Building Arduino robots and devices
+- <a href="https://www.coursera.org/learn/how-to-write-a-scientific-paper">How to Write a Scientific Paper </a>
+- <a href="https://www.coursera.org/learn/introduction-to-academic-writing">Introduction to Academic Writing </a>